-Covivio Hotels has taken the necessary measures to protect its interests and that of its shareholders with regard to exposure to financial risks resulting from acts of fraud or malfeasance, and computer malevolence, with a specific insurance contract.
+Covivio Hotels has taken the necessary measures to protect its interests and that of its shareholders with regard to exposure to financial risks resulting from acts of fraud or malfeasance, and computer malevolence, with a Group insurance contract taken out by Covivio.
 In view of the increase in cyber risks, Covivio Hotels also subscribes to the insurance programme taken out by Covivio, which enables it to benefit from all the guarantees currently available on the cyber risk insurance market.
-Covivio Hotels has taken the necessary measures to protect its interests and that of its shareholders with regard to exposure to financial risks resulting from acts of fraud or malfeasance, and computer malevolence, with a specific insurance contract.
-In view of the increase in cyber risks, Covivio Hotels also subscribes to the insurance program subscribed by Covivio allowing it to further benefit, in the event of anything that could harm the image and reputation of Covivio Hotels, from insurance cover enabling it to finance the immediate intervention and the fees of a communications firm specialising in crisis management.
+In addition, in the event of events that could harm the image and reputation of Covivio Hotels, insurance coverage has been taken out to enable it to finance the immediate intervention and fees of a communication firm specialising in crisis management.

-Professional portfolio insurance 2.2.4.2.4 (Offices, IT, vehicles)
+2.2.4.2.4 Professional portfolio insurance (Offices, IT, vehicles)